rakhimov/nit/doc/eval.md

 game evaluation.
 Most of the classic games can be constructed with this evaluator, though optimized versions are created to speed up specific games.

-The factory PokerHandEvaluator::alloc() can be used to construct the appropriate game evaluator based on the input string.
+The factory function nit::makeEvaluator(string) can be used to construct the appropriate game evaluator based on the input string.